aregsar/aregsarblog/blog/2020/create-laravel-project-with-multiple-redis-stores/index.md

 ## The redis cluster setting

-The `cluster` setting , indicates that our Redis server connection is connecting to a self managed Redis cluster.
+The `cluster` setting, indicates that our Redis server connection is connecting to a self managed Redis cluster.

 > Note: A self managed cluster connection connects to a proxy cluster manager that that manages a cluster of redis instances, without requiring the redis client to manages cluster nodes

-If we always use a managed cluster wr can change the ` 'cluster' => env('REDIS_CLUSTER', 'redis')` cluster setting to the hard coded `'cluster' => 'redis'` setting
+If we always use a managed cluster we could change the ` 'cluster' => env('REDIS_CLUSTER', 'redis')` cluster setting to the hard coded `'cluster' => 'redis'` setting

 ## The Redis Client